-Located at about E. 58th St. and S. Birmingham Ave., RLA #20 is 2.7 miles above the creek's junction with the Arkansas River, and 2.000 ft. northeast of the Lewis Avenue Joe Creek bridge.
-The 15 residences that make up the RLA are all on the southeast side of the stream, along S. Birmingham Ave. and S. Birmingham Pl., from E. 57th Pl. south to E. 59th St. The residences are situated in the Joe Creek alluvial floodplain at between 646 and 650 ft. elevation.
-The terrain is generally flat and some of the properties have been subject to shallow street and overland drainage flooding during very heavy rains.
+Located at about E. 56th St. and S. Birmingham Ave., RLA #23 is 2.7 miles above the creek's junction with the Arkansas River, and 2,000 ft. northeast of the Lewis Avenue

+Joe Creek bridge.
+The 53 residences that make up the RLA are all on the northwest side of the stream, from E. 55th Pl. in the north to Joe Creek in the south, and, at its widest point, from Atlanta Ave. in the west to Delaware Ct. in the east.
+The majority of the residences are situated in the Joe Creek alluvial floodplain at between 642 and 650 ft. elevation.
+The terrain is generally flat near the creek, but rises to the north and west.
+Nineteen properties in this area have made claims for flood damage due to overland flow from the higher ground to the north and west, poor street drainage, and inadequate storm sewers and curbing.

-Joe Creek channelization near E. 57th Pl. and Birmingham Ave.
+Joe Creek channelization near E. 57th St. and Birmingham Ave.